top of page

 1. Your Life Is the Blueprint

-Every high-end home begins with a strong narrative foundation.
-We ask:
+Every exceptional home begins with a solid narrative foundation.
+We start by asking key questions:

-At MYaestra, our design process begins with an intensive Vision Prelude—a customized exercise that explores not just functional needs, but emotional landscapes.
-This form is a bridge between personal context and spatial imagination.
+Our design process begins with a detailed Vision Prelude—a bespoke exercise that explores functional needs alongside emotional landscapes.
+This process acts as a bridge between personal context and spatial imagination.

 “Design becomes powerful when it’s emotionally anchored.
 A home should reflect who you were, who you are, and who you aspire to be.” — Meghna, Co-Founder, MYaestra

-Whether it’s a family’s lineage across three continents or an entrepreneur’s devotion to silent luxury, the blueprint is built from story first, style second.
+Whether it’s the lineage of a family spanning continents or an entrepreneur’s devotion to understated luxury, the blueprint prioritizes story first, style second.

 2. Translate Identity into Materials, Forms & Rituals